apollographql/apollo-client/react-docs/source/api-mutations.md

 The options available for use in this object depend on the operation type you pass in as the first argument to `graphql()`.
 The references below will document which options are availble when your operation is a mutation.
 To see what other options are available for different operations, see the generic documentation for [`config.options`](#graphql-config-options).

-The properties accepted in this options object may also be excepted by the [`props.mutate`](#graphql-mutation-mutate) function.
+The properties accepted in this options object may also be accepted by the [`props.mutate`](#graphql-mutation-mutate) function.
 Any options passed into the `mutate` function will take precedence over the options defined in the `config` object.

 **Example:**